Leveraging Expert Consistency to Improve Algorithmic Decision Support: Analysis and results

+Having studied the effectiveness of the approach in simulation settings, we now turn to real data from a high-stakes domain.
 In the United States, over 4 million calls concerning potential child neglect or abuse are received by child maltreatment hotlines every year~\citep{NCANDS}.
-Call workers who receive these calls are tasked with deciding which cases should be screened-in for further investigation.
-Due to the high volume of calls, not all calls can be investigated, and the county recognizes the burden placed on a family when an investigation concerning potential child neglect or abuse is opened.
-These reasons constitute an incentive to screen out cases where there is no risk to the child (reduce false positives).
-However, failing to identify risk can lead to a fatal outcome for a child, which highlights the insurmountable cost of false negatives.
-This context, and the fact that the information communicated in a call can often be insufficient to establish if a child is at risk, has led many jurisdictions to grant call workers access to different databases, including criminal history and utilization of state public assistance programs.
-Efforts to increase the availability of historical information about children and adults involved in a call have been accompanied by an interest in the use of ML models for risk prediction~\citep{chouldechova2018case}.
+Investigations are invasive and place considerable burden on families, and investigation resources are limited; thus, unnecessarily screening in cases is undesirable.
+Call workers who receive these calls are tasked with deciding which cases should be screened in for further investigation.
+We refer to the decision to screen in a call as $D$.
+The information communicated in a call can often be insufficient to establish whether a child is at risk, which has led many jurisdictions to grant call workers access to different databases, including criminal history and use of state public assistance programs.
+Efforts to increase the availability of historical information about children and adults involved in a call have been accompanied by an interest in the use of ML models for risk prediction, as parsing the large amounts of data available is difficult for humans.